benibela/videlibri/README.md

 Contributing
 -------------

+Due to VideLibri being its own interpreter contributing a connection to new libraries is very simple and can be done without any preparation.
+Most open source projects require one to install a compiler, an IDE, a build system and various other dependencies before you can contribute to them.
+VideLibri does not need any of this, it is completely self-contained.
+You can install VideLibri and directly edit the source of the templates (in the directory data), because the source is there and there is nothing but the source.
+VideLibri just loads the templates from the text files and evaluates them itself without involving any other software.
+Although making changes to the GUI or internals like the HTML parser or the interpreter still requires a recompilation.

-The biggest contribution are reports about changes on the account page of the catalog (e.g. screenshots or downloads of the webpage) or directly library accounts for testing purposes.
-It has happened many times that VideLibri had worked perfectly with a library for years, but then they changed something in their OPAC and VideLibri did not work anymore.
-A user wrote "Last week it stopped working" anonymously, the library refused to reply to mails, I could not see a change hidden behind the login-wall, so the issue could never be fixed.
-Even if the fix was trivial given information about the change.
+Another big contributions are reports about changes on the account page of the catalog (e.g. screenshots or downloads of the webpage) or library accounts for testing purposes.
+It has happened frequently that VideLibri worked perfectly with a library for years, but then they changed something on their webpage and VideLibri did not work anymore.
+An anonymous bug report "It worked last week and now it does not" is of no use, when I do not have access to their OPAC and the library refuses to reply to mails.

 You do not need to contribute to VideLibri in order to use it with an untested library, just like you do not need to contribute to Firefox in order to visit a webpage.
 See the backend section above, or [this (German) tutorial](http://www.videlibri.de/help/neuebibliothek.html).